nt11/qr_transfer/README.md

 - File order makes a difference!
 When downloading files make sure to label them xyz_0.jpeg, xyz_1.jpeg, etc. based on the order of creation
 - Both file order and checksums are checked and if there is any error, the read_qr.py program will report this error.
 There is no overall checksum, so if the number of files transferred was incorrect, the program will not know this.
 - Checked up to 512 bytes/QR code with iPhone13 max pro camera.
 Exceeding this number may cause QR codes to be transferred incorrectly
 - This entire code was coded swiftly (~2 hours) and testing was scarce.
-Proceed with caution.
+Proceed with caution
-- All testing was done with Python 3.11 on Mac OS.
+- All testing was done with Python 3.11 on Mac OS